 Feeling heard and supported by someone who is a licensed therapist who is not only “gay-friendly”, but gay himself, can make a difference when you’re facing problems, setbacks, losses, frustrations, or disappointments in your life with professional individual therapy for gay men.

 I want to hear what’s going on that I can help you with.
 But in order to earn your trust, you might want to know a little about my background, and what led me to be a specialist in individual therapy for gay men and therapy for gay male couples.

 I was born and raised in the area of Washington, DC, and I have lived in Los Angeles since 1983.
-Since 1992, I have developed myself as a clinician, author, speaker, and professor as an expert in gay men’s mental health, providing LGBT-affirmative therapy.
+Since 1992, I have developed myself as a clinician, author, speaker, professor, sex therapist, and coach, as an expert in gay men’s mental health and well-being.
 I specialize in working with gay men, but I will also see lesbians, bisexuals, transgender people, intersex, or questioning people as well.
-I have a focus and a passion for helping gay men live their best quality of life as a clinician, researcher, advocate, and activist.
+I have a focus and a passion for helping gay men live their best quality of life as a clinician, coach, author, expert witness, consultant, researcher, advocate, and activist.

 I have been successfully living with HIV since 1990, and am an HIV mental health expert and former Chair of the Los Angeles County HIV Mental Health Task Force.
 While HIV is considered a medical issue, there are many emotional and psychosocial aspects to living successfully with HIV as well.